Understanding mortgage-backed securities

 Evaluation of a mortgage-backed security

 A mortgage borrower may also prepay the loan regardless of interest rates, due to personal reasons, such as job relocation, death, divorce or default.
-They may also reduce their mortgage faster by making larger monthly payments.
+The homeowner can also reduce their mortgage faster by making larger monthly payments.

 Over the years, many mathematical models have been developed to help predict how fast mortgage loans will be prepaid under different scenarios.
-These prepayment rates are represented as a percentage called the Prepayment Speed Assumption (PSA).
+These prepayment rates are represented as the Prepayment Speed Assumption (PSA).
 The higher the PSA number, the faster the principal is being returned to the investor.

 Prepayment assumptions may be based on historic prepayment rates for each type of mortgage loan, various economic conditions, and geographic locations of specific properties, among other factors.